CPME/mathemagic/README.md

 - `mathemagic.py`: Core functionality for converting natural language to Python code and executing it
 - `server.py`: MCP server that provides API endpoints for the calculator
 - `cli.py`: Command-line interface for interacting with the calculator
-- `code_to_uml.py`: Utility for generating UML diagrams of the codebase

-See `mathemagic.mmd` for a visual representation of the architecture.